An aortic dissection is a tear in the intimal layer of the aortic wall causing blood to flow between and splitting apart the tunica intima and media.

 A transoesophogeal ECHO can also provide useful information about the thoracic aorta but is operator dependent.

-Urgent initial assessment is required, as for any other critcially ill surgical patient.
+Urgent initial assessment is required, as for any other critically ill surgical patient.
 Start high flow oxygen, gain IV access (x2 large bore cannulas) and fluid resuscitation; the target systolic pressure in these patients should be 100-120mmHg (termed ‘permissive hypotension’).
-Catheterise the patient and start a fluid balance.

-Stanford Type A dissections should be managed surgically in the first instance, if possible, and carry a worse prognosis than Type B dissections.
+Stanford Type A dissections should be managed surgically in the first instance and carry a worse prognosis than Type B dissections.
 Any uncomplicated Type B dissections can usually be managed medically.

 Type A Dissections